EkeVoki/JapNameGenerator/README.md

-# JapNameGenerator
+# 🎌 JapNameGenerator

-this is my first repo :3
+This is my first repo :3

-# 🎌 Japanese Name Generator
+## 🧙 A simple character generator

-**A simple name generator for your characters, nicknames, or D&D campaigns.**
+**Generate full Japanese-style names — first and last — for your characters, stories, RPG sessions, or just for fun.**

 ## 👋 Mini‑intro